 On Windows, the agent and agent shield run as Windows services.
 On Linux, they run as OS processes.

 After installation on the target devices, agent collects data, including:

 - AV information

-On loss of network connectivity, the gateway retains alert data for the last three days and retains metric data for the last four hours.
+On loss of network connectivity, the agent retains alert data for the last 24 hours and retains metric data for the last one hour.

 - Discovery & Deployment: Discover devices through PING, SNMP or WMI.
 Deploy using one of the multiple methods available.

 - Asset Collection and Proactive Jobs: Collect data and assign jobs manually or through device management policies

 - Monitoring templates: For Windows and Linux operating systems.

 - Applications monitor support: Map the script to a monitor output to self remediate or provide more information.